aosabook/500lines/template-engine/chapter.md

 <p>Welcome, {{user_name}}!</p>
 ```

+The data available to the template is provided in a context when the template
+is rendered, more on that later.

 Templating engines usually provide access to elements within data using a
-simplified and relaxed syntax.
-You can use a dot to access object attributes,
+simplified and relaxed syntax: you can use a dot to access object attributes,
 or container elements, and if the resulting value is callable, it's
-automatically called:
+automatically called.
+This is different than Python code, where you'd need to
+use different syntax for those operations, and results in cleaner template
+syntax:

 ```
 <p>The price is: {{product.price}}, with a {{product.discount}}% discount.</p>